Janakpuri: Education

-Green Zone - Eucalyptus Trees
+Green Zones

 The flora and fauna in India are diverse with a variety of plants and animal varieties.
-Janak Puri has lot of green zones maintaining flora and fauna.
-These green zones predominantly have Eucalyptus Trees throughout which makes the environment pleasant and pollution free.
-Rest the residents in Janak Puri are environment friendly doing planting in their residents and parks.
-Dusshera Ground, B-Block District Park and C4 Block District Park are popular in the area for walk, workout and picnic.
-In B-Block District Park there is a musical fountain arrangement and there is a facility for the food shops.
+Janakpuri has lot of green zones maintaining flora and fauna.
+These green zones predominantly have eucalyptus trees throughout which makes the environment pleasant and pollution free.
+Also, the Dusshera Ground, B-Block District Park and C4 Block District Park are popular in the area for walk, workout and picnic.
+In B-Block District Park, there is a musical fountain arrangement and a facility for the food shops.

 Tihar Jail

-The Tihar Central Jail was set up in 1958 on the land near Tihar Village which later came under Janak Puri.
+The Tihar Central Jail was set up in 1958 on the land near the Tihar Village which later came under the Janakpuri jurisdiction.
 In the beginning, only one Central Jail was commissioned with the lodging capacity of 1273 prisoners.
 The prison population gradually grew and today as many as 11,000 inmates are lodged here.
-Tihar CJ was later developed into a prison complex which became the largest prison complex in Asia.
-The prison complex has nine central jails apart from a District Jail at Rohini and Mandoli, which was commissioned in 2004 and 2010.
+The Tihar Central Jail was later developed into a prison complex which became the largest prison complex in Asia.
+The prison complex has nine central jails apart from a district jail at Rohini and Mandoli, which was commissioned in 2004 and 2010, respectively.